cancerberoSgx/cannabis/typescript-member-signatures/README.md

 Useful to generate documentation automatically or when reflection over interfaces (like options) is needed.

-Optionally extract jsdoc descriptions as markdown.
+Supports jsdoc descriptions as markdown.

+Supports TypeScript output exporting member metadata as typed variable.

 ## Contents